Iweisc/ioc/PROJECT_SUMMARY.md

 3. Automatic strategy selection works
 4. Generated code is readable and efficient
 5. The paradigm scales to real programs
+6. Graph-level optimizations provide measurable benefits
+7. System can handle complex data processing tasks

+**Phase 1+2 Achievement:**
+IOC is now a viable data processing framework with automatic optimization, not just a proof-of-concept.
+The system handles real-world use cases including sorting, grouping, joining, and data transformation with automatic graph optimization.

 **Next Challenge:**
-Take this from prototype to production—native compilation, GPU support, distributed execution, and AI-powered optimization.
+Take this from Python prototype to native compilation—LLVM backend, GPU support, distributed execution, and AI-powered optimization.

 **The Vision:**
 Programming should be about expressing intent, not micromanaging execution.
 IOC makes that vision real.

 ---

-**Status**: Prototype v0.1.0 - Core concept proven, ready for Phase 2
+**Status**: v0.2.0 (Phase 2 Complete) - Enhanced optimization with new intents and graph passes

+**Test Coverage**: 31 tests, 100% pass rate

 **Contact**: See README.md for contribution guidelines